 It’s a departure from traditional performance management systems, which often rely on annual performance reviews, toward a system of ongoing, regular feedback that’s instructive, constructive, and celebratory.

 People crave regular feedback, and it’s important for growth and development.
 Continuous performance management means people get the feedback they need.
+For something like retail performance management, this has incredible benefits.

 Related to this, the numerous benefits of CPM include:

 - Enhanced employee engagement: Regular feedback and discussions ensure that employees feel heard and valued.
 This ongoing engagement helps boost morale and job satisfaction.
+A State of Continuous Performance Management study from Betterworks found that CPM increased employee engagement by 58% in some organizations.

 - Real-time feedback and development: CPM allows for immediate feedback, enabling employees to adjust and improve quickly.